desmondtong/Flash-card-game/README.md

 In this game, your goal is to solve math equations and score points.
 There are four levels of increasing difficulty, with one additional operator added in each level.

+Try out the application on the fly [here](https://mathflashcard.netlify.app/)!

 ---
 ## Feature Highlights
 ### Home Page